summa-tx/coins/core/README.md

-# Riemann Core
+# Coins Core

-`riemann-core` is an abstract description of UTXO transactions.
+`coins-core` is an abstract description of UTXO transactions.
 It provides a collection of traits that provide consistent interfaces to UTXO transaction construction.
-Riemann's traits ensure that types are consistent across all steps in the tx construction process, and allow for code reuse when building transactions on multiple chains (e.g. Bitcoin Mainnet and Bitcoin Testnet).
+Coins's traits ensure that types are consistent across all steps in the tx construction process, and allow for code reuse when building transactions on multiple chains (e.g. Bitcoin Mainnet and Bitcoin Testnet).